sebastianspicker/otherlight/docs/ADDING_BODY.md

 ## Context
-This page tracks bootstrap decisions for adding_body during steady build work.
+This page keeps the current adding_body guidance concise after earlier rough notes.

 ## Usage
+- Rewrote the plot explanation around the maintained behavior.

-- Merged scattered core guidance into the docs.
+- Earlier scratch notes were compressed into the current guidance.

-## Scratch Notes
+## Notes Folded Into Current Flow
 Early notes are still uneven and may be folded into clearer sections later.

 ## Features